-NOTE: This does not mean that the server must be exclusively dedicated to the Inventory Server.
+NOTE: Alloy Inventory Server requires a significant amount of system resources.
+When your organization has more than 500 computers to audit, we recommend that you install the Inventory Server on a dedicated computer, separately from the Alloy Discovery database server.
+However, this does not mean that the server must be exclusively dedicated to the Inventory Server.
 For details on installing and configuring the Inventory Server, see Installation Guide: Configuring the Inventory Server.

 The Inventory Server performs the following tasks:

-Additionally, the Inventory Server performs various operations when processing received audit data, such as the following:
+Uploading audit snapshots to the Alloy Discovery database.
+During the upload process, the Inventory Server performs various operations to process received audit data, such as the following:

 - Recognizing software products and populating the Software Catalog.
 For details, see Managing the Software Catalog.